Irais1/proj2-team35/README.md

 Jiaaro.
 "Jiaaro/pydub."
 GitHub.
 N.p., 17 Feb.
 2017.
 Web.
 18 Mar.
 2017. <https://github.com/jiaaro/pydub>.
 Jiaaro.
 "Jiaaro/pydub."
 GitHub.
 N.p., n.d.
 Web.
 18 Mar.
 2017. <https://github.com/jiaaro/pydub/blob/master/API.markdown>.
 "Pydub by Jiaaro."
 Jiaaro/pydub @ GitHub.
 N.p., n.d.
 Web.
 Mar.
 2017. <http://pydub.com/>.

+We got a lot of help from Eros Gonzalez.
+He helped us understand, in more detail how flaske works.

+We also got a lot of help from Araceli Gopar, trying to debug our code when the html and python files would not connect.